 - 2.8 MAKING CONNECTIONS: All connections must be compatible in size, shape, and strength.
 See Figure 4 for examples of inappropriate connections.
-Do not attach snap hooks and carabiners: - A. To a D-Ring to which another connector is attached. - B. In a manner that would result in a load on the gate.
-Large-throat snap hooks should not be connected to D-Rings or other connecting elements, unless the snap hook has a gate strength of 16 kN (3,600 lbf) or greater. - C. In a false engagement, where size or shape of the connector or connecting element is not compatible and, without visual confirmation, would seem to be fully engaged. - D. To each other. - E. Directly to webbing or rope lanyard or tie-back material, unless the instruction manuals for both the lanyard and connector specifically allow such a connection. - F. To any object whose size or shape does not allow the connector to fully close and lock, or that could cause connector roll-out. - G. In a manner that does not allow the connector to align properly while under load.
+Do not attach connectors: - A. To a D-Ring to which another connector is attached. - B. In a manner that would result in a load on the gate.
+Large-throat snap hooks should not be connected to D-Rings or other connecting elements, unless the snap hook has a gate strength of 16 kN (3,600 lbf) or greater. - C. In a false engagement, where size or shape of the connector or connecting element is not compatible and, without visual confirmation, would seem to be fully engaged. - D. To each other. - E. Directly to harness webbing, lanyard leg material, or tie-back material unless such a connection is explicitly allowed for by the manufacturer instructions. - F. To any object whose size or shape does not allow the connector to fully close and lock, or that could cause connector roll-out. - G. In a manner that does not allow the connector to align properly while under load.